 Amounts that you withdraw from your IRA (distributions) before you reach age 59 ½ are subject to a 10% early distribution penalty unless you qualify for an exception, including a qualified disability.

-You should check the Disability option on your IRA distribution form only if your distribution is made from a traditional IRA while you are under age 59 ½, and you are disabled as defined by the tax code.
+You should select the Disability option within your IRA distribution request only if your distribution is made from a traditional IRA while you are under age 59 ½, and you are disabled as defined by the tax code.
 Disability, for this purpose, is the inability to substantially perform your job due to a medically determined physical or mental impairment that could affect you long-term, indefinitely or cause death.
 The tax code also provides that:

 - A short-term illness is not considered to be a disability.